Wellness Exams & Vaccinations

 Routine wellness exams are the single most important thing you can do for your pet's long-term health.
 They give us a chance to catch problems early—often before your pet shows any symptoms at all—and to make sure vaccinations, parasite prevention, and nutrition are all on track.
 Most health conditions are easier, less expensive, and more successfully treated when they're caught early.
 As Benjamin Franklin famously said, “An ounce of prevention is worth a pound of cure.”

-We recommend annual wellness exams for healthy, adult pets and semi-annual exams for pets with chronic medical conditions.
+We recommend annual wellness exams for all pets.
 Puppies and kittens need a series of visits during their first year to build immunity and establish a baseline for their health.
+Senior dogs and cats benefit from twice-yearly visits, since age-related conditions can develop and progress quickly.
+If you notice changes in your pet's behavior, appetite, or energy level between visits, don't wait—call us to schedule an appointment.

 A thorough nose-to-tail physical exam covering weight, body condition, eyes, ears, teeth, heart, lungs, abdomen, joints, skin, and coat.
 We take the time to talk with you about what we find, answer your questions, and discuss any changes you've noticed at home.
 Your observations are an important part of the picture.